mohamed06H/flight-data-pipeline/README-template.md

 - [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 ## Requirements
 Do you have a `requirements.txt` file?
-Or maybe you've used `Poetry` for your dependiencies?
+Or maybe you've used `Poetry` for your dependencies?
 Either case, please provide with instructions on how to install the required libraries.

 ```bash
 Any command to be typed from my CLI?